Skyscanner/backpack-android/docs/Calendar2/README.md

 ```

 BpkCalendar uses coroutines under the hood.
-Single it designed with coroutines, the API is designed primarily for Kotlin language and may not be interoperable with Java.
+Since it designed with coroutines, the API is designed primarily for Kotlin language and may not be interoperable with Java.
 To use the API, make sure [kotlinx-coroutines](https://github.com/Kotlin/kotlinx.coroutines) is included to your project.

 BpkCalendar is designed as a state machine.